ericnewton/many-lives/README.md

 details of more complicated data structures, such as `HashMap`, you can see things like the Context parameter, which is starting to look like C++ template traits.
 Or java interfaces.
-It provides functions that are needed by the datastructure data types and those functions have arguments like `self` or `This`.
+It provides functions that are needed by the data structure data types and those functions have arguments like `self` or `This`.

 I never had a crash with a null pointer, or for that matter, any other